bdsowers/cutiequest/README.md

 * Ice Queen - when hit, the player has a chance of being frozen for a short period
 * Gold Digger - follower takes half of all your money
 * Toxic - player starts each floor poisoned
-* Ghosted - spell sometimes passes through enemies
+* Double Vision - will sometimes see enemies that aren't there
+* Party Boy/Girl - dungeon is filled with party decorations, some of which are traps
+* Explosive Personality - enemies will randomly drop bombs

 * ~~Duckpic - ?? player somehow constantly receives pictures of ducks~~
 * ~~Mansplain - enemies are obscured by text as the follower talks constantly~~
 * ~~Nearsighted - map reveals at a much shorter distance~~